suhasHere/moq-e2ee-mls/draft-jennings-moq-e2ee-mls.md

 ### SUBSCRIBE_NAMESPACE_RESPONSE {#message-subscribe-namespace-response}

-Publishers sends `SUBSCRIBE_NAMESPACE_RESPONSE` indicating the status of request for subscribing to the track namespace.
+Publishers sends `SUBSCRIBE_NAMESPACE_RESPONSE` indicating the status of the request for subscribing to the track namespace.

 ~~~
 SUBSCRIBE_NAMESPACE_RESPONSE